pandas-dev/pandas/doc/source/io.rst

 is particularly useful when working on remote servers (eg. jupyter iPython notebook on remote host).
 Additional information on service accounts can be found `here <https://developers.google.com/identity/protocols/OAuth2#serviceaccount>`__.

+You will need to install an additional dependency: `oauth2client <https://github.com/google/oauth2client>`__.

 .. note::